-Andrew M. Snyder, BSN, MPH was born and raised in Salem, Ohio, where he graduated with his high school diploma from Salem Senior High School in May of 2008.
+Andrew M. Snyder, BSN, MPH, PhD(c) was born and raised in Salem, Ohio, where he graduated with his high school diploma from Salem Senior High School in May of 2008.
 After high school graduation, he completed a yearlong exchange as a Rotary International Exchange Student in Joinville, SC, Brazil, on a full Rotary Scholarship.
-Upon his return to the United States, Andrew moved to Kent, Ohio, to attend Kent State University in 2009 and has since made Cuyahoga Falls his home.
+Upon his return to the United States in 2009, Andrew moved to Kent, Ohio, to attend Kent State University in and has since made Cuyahoga Falls his home.

 Andrew received his master’s degree in public health degree focusing on Health Policy and Management (2017), and his Bachelor of Science in Nursing (2014) degree from Kent State University.
 He is currently pursuing a Doctor of Philosophy in Public Health at Kent State University, focusing his research on the health and wellness of the LGBTQ+ community.
 He is an active member of the American Public Health Association, Ohio Public Health Association, and Kent State University Diversity Action Council.

 Andrew worked full-time as the Academic Program Coordinator for the Kent State University College of Nursing.
 In this position, he evaluated programmatic outcomes, maintained programmatic oversight, tracked and provided key financial and enrollment data, and participated in strategic planning, recruitment, and program development for the 100% online RN-to-BSN program across all 8 Kent State campuses.